Article I – Blitz League Officers

 The best way to avoid League Managed Matches is communication.
 Coaches are supplied with opposing coaches contact information as well as a forum and other means to communicate and set up matches.
 The League will also step in and help make matches happen if requested.
 The League will only manage a match after ALL attempts have been made to reconcile the match to a different time, etc.

 - Teams with two League Managed Matches will be removed from the League and required to sit out the remainder of the season.
-They may register for the League in subsequent seasons.
+They may register for the League in subsequent seasons as a New Team (even if the same team is returning).

 2. MATCH PLAY